Joseph Hillier

 Joseph Hillier (born 24 April 1974 in Cornwall) is a British sculptor.
 His best known works include the Messenger, a public sculpture in Plymouth, Devon.

 Early life and education

 Hillier was born in Cornwall in 1974.
-He studied at Falmouth College of Art and Newcastle University.
-Tulane University awarded Hillier a scholarship in 2001 leading to completion of a Master of Fine Arts in New Orleans.
+He studied at Falmouth College of Art, then held a research post at Newcastle University.
+In 2000, he won Year of the Artist Award, from the Arts Council England.
+In 2001, Tulane University awarded Hillier a scholarship, leading to completion of a Master of Fine Arts in New Orleans, as well as teaching role.
+In 2004, he was elected associate member of the Royal British Society of Sculptors, later to become a Fellow.

 Career

+His first works Being Human, consisting of five large art pieces, were sold to a single collection, and shipped back to the UK.
+This funded his first art studio in London, where he produced Generation, enabling his debut solo exhibition at APT Gallery in 2005.

+In 2013, his work was chosen to be a finalist in the national sculpture prize, at Broomhill, and at the Royal Academy summer exhibition.

-Joseph Hillier had his first solo exhibition in 2005.
-His best known work is Messenger, which was commissioned in 2017 and erected in Plymouth, Devon in March 2019.
+In 2017, his most notable work Messenger, was commissioned, and erected two years later in Plymouth, Devon, March 2019.

-Hillier is a Fellow of the Royal Society of Sculptors.